 Hvítbjarnarey island

-On Hvítbjarnarey island (Polar bear island) you will see a boulder in a rift in the rocks.
-It is of a different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason:
+On Hvítbjarnarey island (Polar bear island), you will see a boulder in a rift in the rocks.
+It is of a different material than the other rocks on the island, and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason:

-"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around there, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
+"Several stories exist of the giantess, who lived in the Helgafellssveit region or in the mountains around there, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
 Kerlingarfjall.
-Following are three of these stories of the giantess.
+Here are three stories about the giantess.

-The giantess noticed that the polar bear was on the aforementioned stall on the island and thus she walked on top of Þingvallaborg, which is opposite the island from the mainland, and threw a huge boulder over to the island to kill the polar bear.
+The giantess noticed that the polar bear was on the aforementioned stall on the island.
+Thus, she walked on top of Þingvallaborg, which is opposite the island from the mainland, and threw a giant boulder over to the island to kill the polar bear.

-The Giantess had a grudge against this man, the reason why is not mentioned in the account, and threw a huge rock towards the man sitting in his boat, but that rock landed in Hvítabjarnarey island and can still be seen there, but the giantess failed to kill the man.
+The Giantess had a grudge against this man; the reason is not mentioned in the account.
+She threw a massive rock at the man sitting in his boat, but it landed on Hvítabjarnarey island and can still be seen there.
+However, the giantess failed to kill the man.

 The story we were told on the boat is that the boulder is said to have been thrown there by the giantess, who used to live at Mt.
-Helgafell as she wanted to destroy the church at Mt.
-Helgafell by throwing the bolder at it, but she missed and the boulder landed here on this island.
+Helgafell, as she wanted to destroy the church at Mt.
+Helgafell by throwing the boulder at it, but she missed, and the boulder landed here on this island.

 So you can see that there are several accounts on why this boulder is where it is :)